praekeltfoundation/ways-of-working/docs/tools.rst

 For development, if there is no ticket it does not exist.
 Make sure the work you are doing has a ticket and is being tracked.
 Stop working and protest immediately if people are treating your mailbox as their ticketing system.
-We're tried that, it does not work.
+We've tried that, it does not work.

 If a Jira project has a workflow, you need to update your tickets
 appropriately: